 Oppong, Richard Frimpong, Private international law in Commonwealth Africa (Cambridge University Press 2013) e-book

 More books with chapters or articles relating to Zambian law can be found by performing a keyword or subject heading search on the library catalogue.
 Additionally, books on Zambia can be found in the libraries at SOAS and the Institute of Commonwealth Studies.

 IALS has the Zambia Law Journal (Lusaka: University of Zambia) from 1969.
 It can be found on the Catalogue at GG3.J.3.

 The subscription service Index to Foreign Legal Periodicals (part of the HeinOnline database) includes articles from the Zambia Law Journal as well as other articles relating to Zambia.

-More articles on Zambian law can be found by searching databases, such as those in the Electronic Law Library.
+More articles on Zambian law can be found by searching databases, such as those on the Law Databases page.

 Guide to Law Online: Zambia - Guide to online legal resources about Zambia, published by the Law Library of Congress.

 The Law and Legal Research in Zambia - Globalex research guide (Hauser Global Law Program, New York University).